infection-tag/bitblt-gpu-emulator/README.md

 * types.h: Defines custom data types used throughout the project
 * main.c: Entry point of the program, handles initialization, rendering loop, and input/output.
 * framebuffer.c: Manages the framebuffer, including creation, clearing, and pixel writes.
-* graphics.c: Implements core graphics functions like rasterization, shading, and transformations.
+* gpu.c: Implements core graphics functions like rasterization, shading, and transformations.
 * memory.c: Handles memory allocation and management for the emulator.

 ## Run